rsazizov/rsazizov.github.io/_posts/2022-01-01-torch-shmem.md

 [`is_shared()`](https://pytorch.org/docs/stable/generated/torch.Tensor.is_shared.html).

 Let's play around with them a little.
 On Linux, shared memory can be inspected using `lsof /dev/shm` command.
-PyTorch uses `torch/` prefix with its tensors.
+PyTorch uses `torch_` prefix with its tensors.
 Let's try them:

 ```python
 import torch as th